-This comprehensive land use planning document for Windsor Charter Township reviews the land use and demographic trends of previous decades, recommends numerous land use goals and policies for the next five years and beyond, and projects a vision for the community's growth and development as represented by the future land use map.
+This comprehensive land use planning document reviews the land use and demographic trends of previous decades, recommends numerous land use goals and policies for a period of years and beyond, and projects a vision for the community's growth and development as represented by the future land use map.

-Windsor Charter Township is located in the mid-eastern portion of Eaton County, Michigan.
-Benton Charter Township and the City of Potterville lie to the west of Windsor Charter Township, Delta Charter Township lies to the north, Delhi Township in Ingham County lies to the east, and Eaton Rapids Township lies to the south.
+The Township is located in the mid-eastern portion of Eaton County, Michigan.
+Benton Charter Township and the City of Potterville lie to the west of Township, Delta Charter Township lies to the north, Delhi Township in Ingham County lies to the east, and Eaton Rapids Township lies to the south.
 Eaton County is part of what is known as the Tri-County Region, which consists of Eaton, Ingham, and Clinton Counties.
 The State Capital, Lansing, lies in Ingham County and is the largest city in the Tri-County region.

-Even though Windsor Charter Township (the "Township") is no longer strictly a farming community, agriculture continues to be a significant part of the Township's economy and character.
-A desire to conserve the Township's farmland and its rural character has influenced the development of this Comprehensive Plan as well as previously adopted Comprehensive Plans.
+Even though the Township is no longer strictly a farming community, agriculture continues to be a significant part of the Township's economy and character.
+A desire to conserve the Township's farmland and its rural character has influenced the development of this Comprehensive Plan as well as previously adopted comprehensive plans.
 Other economic sectors and land uses have also grown in importance to the Township's economy and character, too.

 This Comprehensive Plan must therefore take these other sectors into account, balance the pressure for growth and the desire to preserve, and acknowledge that preservation of underutilized land can be just as impactful as accommodation of unplanned and/or inappropriate growth.
-The purpose of this Comprehensive Plan is to provide guidance to assist the Township Planning Commission and Township Board of Trustees in their decision-making process for the proper and appropriate use of land.
+The purpose of this Comprehensive Plan is to provide guidance to assist the Planning Commission and Township Board in their decision-making process for the proper and appropriate use of land.